MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-manage-extensions.md

 ## Things to consider when managing extensions

+Your users need access to certain apps, sites, and extensions to do their jobs while at the same time protecting users and company data.
+An effective security strategy involves asking the right questions for your enterprise and how extensions can fit your company’s needs.
+Some of the key questions to ask are:

+- What regulations and compliance measures do I need to adhere to?
+- Do some extensions ask for overly broad permissions, which could go against my company’s data security policies?
+- How much user or corporate data is stored on my users’ devices?

+As you answer these questions, you can use the granular policies that Microsoft Edge provides to:

+- Block or allow extensions on users’ computers based on your data protection policies.
+- Force-install extensions on your users' devices so they have tools that they need to be productive.
+- Allowlist or blocklist extensions to allow the least amount of rights needed for your users to do their  work.

+The traditional model for managing extensions uses the allowlist and blocklist approach for specific extensions.
+However, Microsoft Edge also lets you manage the permissions requested by extensions.
+Using this model, you can decide which rights and permissions you want to allow extensions to use on your computers and devices, and then implement a global policy that allows or block extensions based on your requirements.

 ## Understand extension permissions

 Extensions can require rights to make changes on a devices or a web page to run properly.
 These rights are called permissions.
 Developers must list what rights and access their extensions need.
 There are two main categories for permissions, and many extensions need both of the following permissions: